christian-carnate/personal-blog/_posts/2023-12-30-Passing-the-CompTIA-Trifecta-Exams.md

 ## The CompTIA Security+

 The CompTIA Security+ is arguably the most famous IT certification in the world and the most sought-after security certification for entry-level positions.
 The Security+ has only one exam to take.
 Achieve a score of **750/900**, and you are Security+ certified.
-If you do your research, you will find out that there are currently two versions available: the SY0-601 and the SY0-701.

-So which version do I recommend to take?
-My answer is the SY0-701.
-The SY0-701 has 30% fewer exam objectives than the SY0-601, and because the SY0-601 retires on July 31st, 2024, the closer that date approaches, the more enticing the SY0-701 is to take.

 There are several exam-specific tips I can share for the Security+.
 - **Like the Network+ and all other CompTIA exams, the Security+ is vendor-neutral.** Everything is surface-level, so you do not need to understand all concepts in-depth.
 As long as you understand all of the content in Professor Messer's videos and know the exam objectives by heart, you will be fine.